junxit/us-congress-bills-114/bill.md

 ## § 21.
 Study of materials and corrosion prevention in pipeline transportation

-- **(a)** *In General* Not later than 2 years after the date of enactment of the PIPES Act of 2016, the Comptroller General of the United States shall submit to the Committee on Transportation and Infrastructure and the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a study on materials and corrosion prevention technologies used in pipeline transportation.
+- **(a)** *In General* Not later than 2 years after the date of enactment of the PIPES Act of 2016, the Comptroller General of the United States shall submit to the Committee on Transportation and Infrastructure and the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a study on materials, training, and corrosion prevention technologies used in pipeline transportation.
-- **(b)** *Requirements* The study required under subsection (a) shall include:
+- **(b)** *Requirements* The study required under subsection (a) shall include—
   - **(1)** the range of piping materials, including plastic materials, used to transport hazardous liquids and natural gas in the United States and in other developed countries around the world;
-  - **(2)** the types of technologies used for corrosion prevention; and
+  - **(2)** the types of technologies used for corrosion prevention;
+  - **(3)** an evaluation of the adequacy of training provided to personnel responsible for identifying and preventing corrosion in pipelines, and for repairing such pipelines; and
-  - **(3)** an analysis of the costs and benefits, including safety benefits, associated with the use of such materials and technologies.
+  - **(4)** an analysis of the costs and benefits, including safety benefits, associated with the use of such materials and technologies.

+## § 22.
+Research and development

+- **(a)** *In general* Not later than 2 years after the date of enactment of this Act, the Comptroller General of the United States shall submit to the Committee on Transportation and Infrastructure and the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report regarding the Pipeline and Hazardous Materials Safety Administration’s research and development program established under section 12 of the Pipeline Safety Improvement Act of 2002 (49 U.S.C.
+60101 note).
+The report shall include an evaluation of—
+  - **(1)** compliance with the consultation requirement under subsection (d)(2) of such section;
+  - **(2)** the extent to which the Pipeline and Hazardous Materials Administration enters into joint research ventures with Federal and non-Federal entities, and benefits thereof;
+  - **(3)** the policies and procedures the Pipeline and Hazardous Materials Safety Administration has put in place to ensure there are no conflicts of interest with administering grants to grantees under the program, and whether those policies and procedures are being followed; and
+  - **(4)** an evaluation of the outcomes of research conducted with Federal and non-Federal entities and the degree to which such outcomes have been adopted or utilized.
+- **(b)** *Collaborative safety research report*
+  - **(1)** *Biennial reports* Section 60124(a)(6) of title 49, United States Code, is amended—
+    - **(A)** in subparagraph (A), by striking “and” at the end;
+    - **(B)** in subparagraph (B), by striking the period at the end and inserting “; and”; and
+    - **(C)** by adding at the end the following:
+      > - **(C)** a summary of each research project carried out with Federal and non-Federal entities pursuant to section 12 of the Pipeline Safety Improvement Act of 2002 and a review of how intended improvements impact safety.

+  - **(2)** *Pipeline Safety Improvement Act* Section 12 of the Pipeline Safety Improvement Act of 2002 (49 U.S.C.
+60101 note) is amended—
+    - **(A)** in subsection (d)(3)(C)—
+      - **(i)** by striking “program-wide” and inserting “technology”;
+      - **(ii)** by striking “are” and inserting “may be”;
+      - **(iii)** by striking “The Secretary” and inserting “(i) The Secretary”; and
+      - **(iv)** by adding at the end the following:
+        > - **(ii)** at least 20 percent of the costs of basic research and development with universities may be carried out using non-Federal sources; and
+        > - **(iii)** up to 100 percent of the costs of research and development for purely governmental purposes may be carried out using Federal funds.

+    - **(B)** by adding at the end the following:
+      > - **(h)** *Independent experts* Not later than 180 days after the date of enactment of the PIPES Act of 2016, the Secretary shall—
+      >   - **(1)** implement processes and procedures to ensure that projects listed under subsection (c), to the greatest extent practicable, produce results that are factual and peer-reviewed by independent experts and not with persons or entities that have a financial interest in the pipeline, petroleum, or natural gas industries, or that would be directly impacted by the results of the projects; and
+      >   - **(2)** submit to the Committee on Transportation and Infrastructure and the Committee on Energy and Commerce of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report on the implementation of the processes and procedures required under paragraph (1).
+      > - **(i)** *Conflict of interest* The Secretary shall take all practical steps to ensure that each recipient of an agreement under this section discloses in writing to the Secretary any conflict of interest on a research and development project carried out under this section, and includes any such disclosure as part of the final deliverable pursuant to such agreement.
+The Secretary may not make an award under this section directly to a pipeline owner or operator that is regulated by the Pipeline and Hazardous Materials Safety Administration or a State-certified regulatory authority.

+## § 23.
+Active and abandoned pipelines

+Not later than 90 days after the date of enactment of this Act, the Secretary of Transportation shall issue formal guidance to owners and operators of gas or hazardous liquid pipeline facilities and applicable State regulatory authorities regarding the actions, including those required by Federal regulation, required to change the status of a pipeline facility from active to abandoned, including specific guidance on the definition of each pipeline status referred to in such formal guidance.

+## § 24.
+State pipeline safety agreements

+- **(a)** *Study* Not later than 2 years after the date of enactment of this Act, the Comptroller General of the United States shall complete a study on State pipeline safety agreements made pursuant to section 60106 of title 49, United States Code.
+Such study shall consider the following:
+  - **(1)** The integration of Federal and State or local authorities in carrying out activities pursuant to an agreement under such section.
+  - **(2)** The overall cost of Federal and State authorities carrying out inspection activities pursuant to agreements under such section.
+  - **(3)** The overall cost of the Pipeline and Hazardous Materials Safety Administration carrying out interstate inspections without the existence of interstate agreements with the States pursuant to such section.
+- **(b)** *Notice requirement for denial* Section 60106(b) of title 49, United States Code, is amended by adding at the end the following:
+  > - **(4)** *Notice upon denial* If a State authority requests an interstate agreement under this section and the Secretary denies such request, the Secretary shall provide written notification to the State authority of the denial that includes an explanation of the reasons for such denial.